Toyota GR Yaris XP210: Why This Carbon Ceramic Brake Upgrade Makes Sense

 Not necessarily.
 For road use, the biggest day-to-day gains are lower brake dust, no rotor rust after wet driving, and a noticeable reduction in unsprung weight.
 For owners who also do hard mountain driving or track sessions, the extra thermal headroom becomes even more valuable.

-Can this StopFlex setup retain the factory GR Yaris calipers?
+Can this STOPFLEX setup retain the factory GR Yaris calipers?

 Yes.
 This upgrade is presented as a direct-fit rotor-and-pad solution for the Toyota GR Yaris XP210 using the factory fixed calipers, so the original calipers are retained rather than replaced.